jawhitti/Cardiac/README.md

 ## Applications

 ### cardiasm.exe
+The compiler implements a simple language I call CARDIASM which is a simple assembly language derived from the CARDIAC instruction set.
+Sadly the limitations of the CARDIAC hardware platform preclude porting a more common language like C.

-This compiler takes CARDIASM files as input and produces compiled images (".cardimg").
-These images can be run via cardiac.exe or debugged via cardb.exe.
-The compiler will optionally produce a simple program database (".cardb") if you pass it a "/debug+" flag on the command line.
-This application uses the ANTLR library to parse cardiasm source files and produces executable images as described
+The compiler transforms source files (".cardiasm") int compiled binaries(".cardimg").
+These images can be executed via **cardiac.exe** or debugged via **cardb.exe**.
+The compiler will optionally produce a simple program database (".cardb") if you pass it a "/debug+" flag on the command line, which will enable integrated source debugging.

+**cardiasm** uses the ANTLR library to parse cardiasm source files.
+Executable images follow the format described
 [here](https://www.cs.drexel.edu/~bls96/museum/cardiac.html).

 ### cardiac.exe
-This is the cardiac interpreter, analogous to "java.exe"  Most of the "real" code is in Cardiac.Core.dll; cardiac.exe mostly just accepts command-line parameters and invokes the Interpreter.
-The Interpreter is available as a general-purpose class and is designed to be easily hosted and "tweaked". cardiac.exe can optionally emit a profile trace via the "/profile+" switch.
+**cardiac.exe** is the cardiac interpreter (analogous to "java.exe")  Most of the "real" code is in Cardiac.Core.dll; cardiac.exe mostly just accepts command-line parameters and invokes the Interpreter it contains.
+The Interpreter is available as a general-purpose class and is designed to be easily hosted and "tweaked" in other host applications. cardiac.exe can optionally emit a profile trace via the "/profile+" switch.
+Currently there are no tools that consume this profile information but it should be straightforward to build one.

 ### cardbg.exe
-This is an interactive debugger.
+**cardbg.exe** is a simple interactive debugger.
 Right now it only supports single-stepping through the code.
-If no .cardb file is found it will display disassembly of the raw CARDIAC opcodes; otherwise it will display source code and an enhanced view of CARDIAC memory during debugging.
+The debugger displays the contents of the memory along with a disassembly of the raw CARDIAC opcodes.
+Pressing ENTER single-steps over the source code.

+If a program database (.cardb) file is located the memory display is enhanced and the disassembly view is replaced with an enhanced "source code" view.

 ## Quick tour

 ### The CARDIASM language

 The CARDIASM language is built around the opcodes defined in the [manual](https://www.cs.drexel.edu/~bls96/museum/CARDIAC_manual.pdf).
-However I did not want developers to worry about memory addresses so the language adds a few familiar features (defining constants, variables and labels) to make it easier to write code for the platform.
+An important design goal was making it possible to develop code without worrying about address allocation, so the language adds a few familiar "C-like" features (defining constants, variables and labels).

-For instance, a very simple cardiac program to add 1+1 and output the result is shown below: This program defines three variables (**a**, **b** and **result**). a is defined as 1 and b is defined as a (so, 1 by transitivity).
+A very simple cardiac program to add 1+1 and output the result is shown below: This program defines three variables (*a*, *b* and *result*). *a* is defined as 1 and *b* is defined as *a* (so, 1 by transitivity).

-The CLA loads from the address into the Accumulator register and adds b.
-The result is stored into "result" and the OUT statement outputs the result.
-The final instruction (HRS 0) is a Halt-Reset which just ends the program.
+The CLA instruction is the first executable statement in the program.
+CLA loads *a* into the Accumulator register; the ADD instruction adds *b* to *a* and stores it in the accumulator.
+The CARDIAC can't output directly from the accumulator so "STO result" saves the result into a variable that can be passed to the OUT instruction.
+The final instruction (HRS 0) is a "Halt and Reset" which just ends the program.

 ```
 DEF a 1